Rohini-hub-crypto/3d-website-using-frontend/README.md

 # 3d-website-using-frontend
-This interactive 3D website built with HTML,CSS and JAVA SCRIPT brings digital space to life through dynamic modeling and interactive  elements.
+This interactive 3D website built with HTML and css brings digital space to life through dynamic modeling and interactive  elements.